 - Do not place leaves in front of or directly into storm water catch basins.
 Leaves blocking the basin opening will prohibit proper roadway drainage and leaves placed in the basin will clog drain tiles.
 Drain tiles on private property (beyond right-of-way) are the responsibility of the property owner for clearing obstructions.

 - Avoid mixing grass clippings (free fertilizer too), sticks, and other debris in with the leaves.
-Crews will not pick up leaf piles that contain these items.
+Crews will not pick up leaf piles which contain these items.

-- Properly bag leaves for collection by Waste Management on the scheduled collection day.
+- Properly bag leaves for collection by Rumpke on the scheduled collection day.
 Township crews will not collect bagged leaves placed curbside.

 - Avoid parking vehicles on or near the leaf piles.
 Crews report and record all obstacles that hinder the ability to collect leaves by noting the nearest home address.
 Parking vehicles on dry leaves may create a fire hazard.